In this post, we are going to explore the strcat function in C++ along with its syntax, parameters, functionality, and illustrations.

 Parameters:

-After the concatenation process, the function returns a pointer to the destination string, which is the concatenated string.
+Upon completion of the concatenation process, the function provides a reference to the resulting string, representing the combined strings.

-• In the destination string, the function checks first for the null terminator ('\0').
+In the target string, the function initially examines for the null terminator ('\0').

 This null terminator indicates the end of the string.